OpenDDS/OpenDDS/docs/android.md

     Android when that comes.

-Finally, all paths being passed to GNU Make must not contain spaces because ACE's gnuace make scripts doesn't handle those paths correctly on Windows.
+Finally, all paths being passed to GNU Make must not contain spaces because ACE's gnuace make scripts don't handle those paths correctly on Windows.
 This means the NDK, toolchain, MSYS2, JDK, OpenDDS source, OpenDDS host tools, etc. must not contain any spaces in their paths.